phpro/grumphp/README.md

 This package has been tested with following git clients:

 - CLI unix
+- CLI Windows
 - Phpstorm GIT
 - Atlassian SourceTree

-Todo:

-- CLI Windows
+- Syntevo SmartGit
-- other popular git clients